larisanti/tweet-logistic-regression-nlp.ipynb/README.md

 # Tweet Sentiment Analysis with Logistic Regression Visualization

-This notebook documents a lab exercise where I explored logistic regression for tweet sentiment analysis, a key concept from the "Natural Language Processing with Classification and Vector Spaces" course.
+This notebook documents a lab exercise where I explored logistic regression for tweet sentiment analysis, a key concept from the *"Natural Language Processing with Classification and Vector Spaces"* (DeepLearning.AI) course.
 It features key visualizations, including a scatter plot of tweets based on their positive and negative features, and the decision boundary of a trained logistic regression model.

 ---
 I applied the following NLP techniques: